Cardinality, Addition & Subtraction Using Early Counting Strategies

 • Decomposing Numbers using Bead Chains

 • "Bead chains" are a visual representation of chains with 1 to 10 beads, color coded to match Cuisenaire Rods.
 (For example, a single bead is white and a row of 10 beads is orange.)
 Students can manipulate the bead chains to show different ways of building a target number.
-They then write equations to match their work.
-Two versions of the activity are provided.

 • Video Tutorial